BradHutchings/Mmojo-Server-v2/instructions/303-Copy-Certificates.md

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

+TO-DO:
+- Implement this step.
+- Use the certificates from here when building the APE and zip packages.

 ---
 <details>
   <summary><b>Update Local Mmojo Server Repo</b> &mdash; Expand if you haven't today.</summary>